-If you don't have symptoms and have never had or been vaccinated for varicella, please consider obtaining a vaccine from a local pharmacy or call the UHS Allergy/Immunization Clinic at (512) 475-8301 to schedule an appointment for a varicella vaccine Monday – Friday between 8:00-5:00.
+If you don't have symptoms and have never had or been vaccinated for varicella, please consider obtaining a vaccine from a local pharmacy or call the UHS Allergy, Immunization, and Travel Clinic at (512) 475-8301 to schedule an appointment for a varicella vaccine Monday – Friday between 8:00-5:00.
 According to the CDC, studies indicate that the varicella vaccine is 70% to 100% effective in preventing illness or modifying the severity of illness if used within 3 days, and possibly up to 5 days, after exposure.

 Chickenpox is a contagious viral infection that spreads easily from person to person through the air and by physical contact.
 It is caused by the varicella-zoster virus, which is a type of herpes viruses.